hjabird/CVortex.jl/README.md

 or, more likely, the OpenCL ICD loader didn't find the device's OpenCL runtime library.
 This might be because the drivers aren't properly installed.
 Additionally, on Windows, driver installers are liable to overwrite files installed by other driver installers.
+If you're running a virtual machine, check that the GPU is being passed through (if the hypervisor is even capable of doing this).